 Local Vegan, Cruelty-Free & Sustainable Beauty Brands

 Skincare, bath and body brand Bathe to Basics is committed to making all-natural products for everyone, made right here in Hong Kong courtesy of its Tai Po workshop.
-Officially established in 2011, this vegan and cruelty-free brand is formulated with modern science while staying true to its organic and eco-friendly values: it only uses vegetable oils and butter in all of its products, is toxin-free and biodegradable in water, and never tests on animals.
+Officially established in 2011, this vegan and cruelty-free brand is formulated with modern science while staying true to its organic and eco-friendly values: it only uses vegetable oils and plant “butters” (like shea butter) in all of its products, is toxin-free and biodegradable in water, and never tests on animals.

 Our pick: The bestselling cream bar soaps, mild yet moisturising and made with a special “cold process” method that keeps the product below 40 degrees to retain the nutrients and active properties of the ingredients.
 You can shop products online and at select locations and retailers throughout Hong Kong.